The Mouth of Truth

 How then is implicit prejudice eliminated?

-How can public servants recover the stature and respect that they once enjoyed?
-Short of asking politicians to thrust their hands into a real 'Mouth of Truth', we could wait for the high-principled and the incorruptible and a thousand Vico Sottos and generations to repair and refurbish the reputation of public office.
-I suspect though that it can be done in less time.
-After all, if the battlefield is in the mind, it is a war we can win.
+Short of asking politicians to thrust their hands into a real “Mouth of Truth,” we could wait for the high-principled, the incorruptible—for a thousand Vico Sottos and generations yet to come—to repair and refurbish the reputation of public office.

 If you liked what you just read and want more of Our Brew, subscribe to get notified.
 Just enter your email below.